Teen Adventure Camp Program Comparison

 *Proprietary information was not publicly shared.

 At Adventure Treks, our students develop lifelong friends, find their best selves, and have an amazing, out-of-the-box adventures.
-There are other excellent outdoor-based programs and traditional summer camps, but Adventure Treks stands out out for many reasons:
+There are other excellent outdoor-based programs and traditional summer camps, but we believe Adventure Treks stands out out for many reasons:

 - More personalities for students to learn from and become close to;

-- A larger range and depth of knowledge, skills, and experience;
+- A larger range and depth of knowledge, skills, personality dynamics, and experience;

 - More flexibility in optimizing student experiences;

 - And students will get the personal attention, guidance, teaching, and role modeling they deserve.

 They are the backbone of our trips.
-Read more about our rigorous interview process for new staff members.
+Read more about our rigorous interview process for new instructors.

-We don’t hire inexperienced college students looking for a summer distraction, like many other teen summer camps do.
-Our instructors are professional educators, and they return to us year after year because they’re passionate about working with teenagers in the outdoors.
+We don’t hire inexperienced college students looking for a summer job, like many other teen summer camps do.
+Our instructors are professional educators, and they return to our program because they fall in love with the community and are passionate about working with teenagers in the outdoors.
 Both new and returning staff go through at least two weeks of training every year (senior staff receive three weeks), and spend the weeks before their trips scouting, planning, learning about their specific trips, and getting to know their students.

 More important, our instructors are able to create the safe, nurturing environment we’re known for, while also maximizing the FUN and WOW aspects of the trip!